twknab/gear_list_MEVN/README.md

 # Gear List

-This is a gear list application, designed to help you in outdoor adventures to better prepare and not forget those important (sometimes live-saving) items at home.
+This is a gear list application, designed to help you in outdoor adventures to better prepare and not forget those important (sometimes life-saving) items at home.

 In regards to technology, this is a MEVN application and uses: